 Knitting really is easy when you know how, and this knitting for beginners guide will help you learn the basics, with clear instructions for all the main techniques.
 With a bit of practice, you’ll find that knitting is a fun and simple way to create cosy fabrics for all sorts of items.

 All you need to learn to knit is a quiet place, where you won’t be disturbed, and about an hour.
 You’ll also need a pair of needles and some yarn.
-Anything you can get your hands on should be fine, although we recommend you use a smooth wool or acrylic yarn, either double knitting (DK) weight with a pair of 4mm needles, or aran weight with a pair of 5mm needles.
+Anything you can get your hands on should be fine, although for knitting for beginners, we recommend you use a smooth wool or acrylic yarn, either double knitting (DK) weight with a pair of 4mm needles, or aran weight with a pair of 5mm needles.
 You can take a look at our recommendations for the best knitting needles, too.

 The important thing to remember is that every knitter is different, and what works well for one might not suit another.
 There are also many styles of knitting, with different ways of holding the needles and working with the yarn to create knitted fabric.
 We’ll show you the most commonly used methods, but you should do whatever feels most natural for you.
 Just experiment until you find a comfortable way of performing each technique, and don’t worry if your preferred way is slightly different from ours, as long as the result is the same.